mablomy/WebDemoKit/README.md

 ## Configuration

 WebDemokIt is flexible.
 The webgui design is determined by the configuration file "demokit.cfg".
 This file defines all GUI elements and connection parameters for MySQL servers and Routers.
 Check the existing demokit.cfg file and manipulate as needed.
 (Ignore the first value "id".
 Must be present but the value is not used.)
+After modifying the demokit.cfg file you need to either restart the webserver or click on "stop WebDemoKit" and "start WebDemoKit" to reload.
 CAVE: Passwords must be given in clear text in the config file.

 ## Troubleshooting

 Diagnostic output is given on the console that started the webserver.
-This might be real errors of WebDemoKit, connection problems to the MySQL servers or any weird status..
+This might be real errors of WebDemoKit, connection problems to the MySQL servers or any weird status.

 ## Author and support